infoxchange/docker-forklift/README.md

 Otherwise it is assumed to be a Docker image to create a container from.
 The environment is passed to the application in either case.

-To override the choice, set `executioner` parameter to either `docker` or `direct`.
+To override the choice, set `driver` parameter to either `docker` or `direct`.

-Docker executioner has specific parameters:
+Docker driver has specific parameters:

 * `rm`: Automatically remove containers after they've stopped.
 * `privileged`: Run containers in privileged mode.